azcastillo/erdos2021_nfl_predmodel/README.md

 ![](images/pass_result_coverage_count.jpg)

+From this count plot, we can see that the 4DL, 2LB, 5DB (4-3 nickel) has the most completions against them.
+After that, defensive formations '3DL, 3LB, 5DB','4DL 3LB, 4DB', and '2DL, 4LB, 5DB',  had the most completions.

 ![](images/pass_result_defensive_formations.jpg)

 Box plot relating the information from the defensive coverages to the offensive output along with coverage counts.
 It looks like the mainly used coverage counts were 7,8,9, 10 with the most positive use.
 Let's take that into consideration.

 ![](images/personnelD_coverage_count.jpg)

 Box plot analyzing the most used defensive coverages along with the number of pass rushers to see how that affects offensive output.
 As we can see here, having 7 pass rushers seems to be detrimental to most defenses.
 It looks like rushing 4 or 5 may be optimal.

 ![](images/personnelD_pass_rushers.jpg)

 **Penalties**:

 ![](images/pass_result_penalty_codes.jpg)